Welcome to the Autism Alliance UK’s supporter newsletter.

 Neuroinclusion in the workplace

 Autistic people face some of the greatest inequalities in the field of employment, with an estimated 7 in 10 autistic people unable to access meaningful work.
-We hear weekly from people who either very much want to work but are denied even the smallest of reasonable adjustments, as well as a growing cohort of exceptional self-employed entrepreneurs sharing amazing skills and reshaping the conventional world of work.
+We hear weekly from people who very much want to work but are denied even the smallest of reasonable adjustments, as well as a growing cohort of exceptional self-employed entrepreneurs sharing amazing skills and reshaping the conventional world of work.

 A final word